-The Board of Directors of Kuaishou Technology (快手科技) is pleased to announce the unaudited consolidated results of the Company for the three and nine months ended September 30, 2022.
-These interim results have been prepared in accordance with the International Accounting Standard 34 "Interim Financial Reporting", and reviewed by PricewaterhouseCoopers, the independent auditor of the Company (the "Auditor"), in accordance with International Standard on Review Engagements 2410 "Review of interim financial information performed by the independent auditor of the entity" issued by the International Auditing and Assurance Standards Board.
-The interim results have also been reviewed by the Audit Committee.
+The board (the "Board") of directors (the "Directors") of Xiaomi Corporation 小米集团 (the "Company") is pleased to announce the unaudited consolidated results of the Company and its subsidiaries (collectively, the "Group") for the three and nine months ended September 30, 2022.
+These interim results have been prepared in accordance with International Accounting Standard 34, "Interim Financial Reporting", and reviewed by PricewaterhouseCoopers, the independent auditor of the Company, in accordance with International Standard on Review Engagements 2410, "Review of interim financial information performed by the independent auditor of the entity", issued by the International Auditing and Assurance Standards Board.
+The interim results have also been reviewed by the audit committee of the Company (the "Audit Committee").